amaklakovv/amaklakovv/README.md

 ## Summary

-Currently seeking tech related work experience or internship for Summer 2025.
+Currently looking for tech-related work experience or an internship for Summer 2025.
 Third-year Bachelor of Engineering, majoring in Software Engineering with an AI specialisation.
 Solid foundation in coding and problem-solving skills built through hands-on experience.
 Leadership and teamwork demonstrated through academic projects and extracurricular activities.
 Looking to apply both technical knowledge and interpersonal skills to gain valuable industry experience before graduation.

 # Education